-NOTE: Both error counters must only be read when in SLEEP or SOFT_RESET mode.
+NOTE: Both error counters must only be read when in SLEEP or SOFT\RESET mode.

-18.13.13 msCAN12 Identifier Acceptance Registers (CIDAR0-7)
+17.13.13 msCAN12 Identifier Acceptance Registers (CIDAR0-7)

 On reception each message is written into the background receive buffer.
-The CPU is only signalled to read the message however, if it passes the criteria in the identifier acceptance and identifier mask registers (accepted); otherwise, the message will be overwritten by the next message (dropped).
+The CPU is only signalled to read the message however, if it passes the criteria in the identifier acceptance and identifier mask registers (accepted); otherwise, the message is overwritten by the next message (dropped).